AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 ## Step 2 - Getting NFT Seed

-For creating an NFT collection, the deployer wallet must have an **NFT SEED**.
+In order to create an NFT collection on the aelf blockchain, the deployer wallet must have an **NFT SEED**.

 - Visit [NFT Faucet](https://faucet-ui.aelf.dev/) to get your NFT SEED.